real-logic/benchmarks/README.md

 The biggest difference between scenario 2 and this scenario is that there is no replay of recorded message and hence no reading from the disc of the saved data but still allowing consumption of those messages that were successfully persisted.

+4. Cluster echo benchmark.

+The client sends messages to the Aeron Cluster over UDP.
+The Cluster sequences the message into a single log, reaches the consensus on the received messages, processes them and then replies to the client over UDP.

 Please the documentation in the ``aeron`` directory for more information.